kaoDev/kalleott.de/src/courses/project-webapp/handling-state.md

 ### <center>There Must Only Be One Single Source Of Truth</center>

-Don't create multiple local states manageing the same data, whenever the state of a component is needed somewhere else leverage it up to the parent component until every component depending on this state is located under the state-holder in the component tree.
+Don't create multiple local states managing the same data, whenever the state of a component is needed somewhere else leverage it up to the parent component until every component depending on this state is located under the state-holder in the component tree.

-This allows you derive multiple different interpretations of a single state and whenever this state gets an updated, every derivation is calculated with the new state.
+This allows you to derive multiple different interpretations of a single state and whenever this state gets an updated, every derivation is calculated with the new state.